 The Last Time I Tried to Get Sober

 I did it.
-I posted the S word to my social media accounts.
-SOBER.
+I posted the S word on social media.

-And so I did.
-I posted a before and after photo of myself and a collection of sobriety hashtags that had even me cringing a little.
+I posted a before and after photo and a string of sobriety hashtags that even made me cringe.

 But in the end it was more important to me to be authentic and honest than it was to keep this clean little secret.
 (Ha)